Menu

 Eligibility

-The awardee must be available to present at the annual conference to receive the award and present the lecture.
+• The awardee must be available to present at the US HUPO 2025 Annual Conference in Philadelphia, PA on February 22-26, 2025 to receive the award and present the lecture.

 2024 Recipient: Neil Kelleher, Northwestern University